How To Lose Weight While Reducing Stress

 It is so important for you to honor your body and treat it right.

-Practicing stress reducing techniques and having a positive mindset is the foundation for mental and physical health.
+Maintaining a positive mindset is a vital component of health.
+Practicing stress-reducing techniques and having a positive mindset is the foundation for mental and physical health.
 One of my favorite quotes is, “You cannot pour from an empty cup”.
-The list below contains self-tips so that you can fill your cup back up again and feel your best.
+The list below contains 10 of my favorite self-care tips so that you can fill your cup back up again and feel your best.

 - Get adequate sleep: Aim for 8-9 hours a night.
 Try to keep to a regular sleep schedule, avoid caffeine and other substances before bed.
 Create a quiet and dark room for sleep.
 Read my top 14 favorite sleep tips here.